 Bristol Walking Alliance has written to the candidates in the Bristol Mayor election in May, encouraging them to include walking-friendly policies in their manifestos.

 One of our two main concerns is with the implementation of the ten action points on walking set out on page 51 of the Bristol Transport Strategy, which the City Council adopted in July 2019.… Continue reading

 Bristol City Council has embarked on two schemes to influence driver behaviour to help reduce air pollution – Idling action and School Streets.
 A Bristol Walking Alliance meeting on 6th January was given a briefing on the two schemes, and had the opportunity to ask questions and suggest improvements.… Continue reading

 Bristol and the other local authorities in WECA (West of England Combined Authority) are developing a Local Cycling and Walking Infrastructure Plan (LCWIP).
-This is a government-supported initiative as part of the Cycling and Walking Investment Strategy (pdf, 2.1MB) proposed in 2017.… Continue reading
+This is a government-supported initiative as part of the Cycling and Walking Investment Strategy (pdf, 2.1MB)… Continue reading

 Bristol Council has been consulting on proposed changes to the Local Plan policies.
 This is a scheduled review to reflect changes over the last 5 years.
 A particular theme is “Urban Living”, which is a policy that prioritises housing growth in certain city areas, with denser development, primarily on brownfield sites.… Continue reading

 BWA has commented on the Joint Spatial Plan.

 The Joint Spatial Plan for the West of England sub-region sets out plans to 2036 for housing growth and new employment locations, and also the infrastructure that will be required to support it.… Continue reading